kdschmidt1/Sail_Instrument/Readme.md

 Place the `Sail_Instrument` folder inside `avnav/data/plugins`.

-You have to provide polar data for your boat in `avnav/user/viewer` for calculating the laylines.
-If there is no `polar.xml` file in the user folder, the plugin will copy its own file to this location, and you can use it as a template for your own polar data.
+You have to provide polar data for your boat in `avnav/user/viewer/polar.xml` for calculating the laylines.
+If there is no such file, the plugin will copy one to this location, and you can use it as a template for your own polar data.

-If you do not have polar data, you can enter tack and gybe angle in the plugin configuration and use these fixed values instead.
+If you do not have any polar data, you can enter tack and gybe angle in the plugin configuration and use these fixed values instead.

 A source for polar data can be [Zeilersforum.nl](http://jieter.github.io/orc-data/site/index.html?#ITAEVERG) or [Seapilot.com](https://www.seapilot.com/wp-content/uploads/2018/05/All_polar_files.zip).

-In the polar data you find beat angle and run angle.
-These two vectors are needed for the calculation of the laylines.
-The boat speed matrix is only used for calculation of VPOL and optimal VMC course.

 ## Laylines